 Did you know that you may be entitled to make a lump sum TPD claim for compensation if you cannot return to work (or to your usual role) due to a serious injury or illness?
 Your eligibility to make a TPD claim will depend on your specific superannuation policy, as decided by the insurer or super fund in question.

-You may be able to make one or more of the following claims:
+In addition to a TPD claim, you may also be able to make one or more of the following claims:

-Claim for Total & Permanent Disablement under your Superannuation Policy
+Claim for Total & Permanent Disablement (TPD) under your Superannuation Policy

 Did you know that when you become employed, you join a superannuation fund?
 By default, these funds have a level of cover for Total and Permanent Disablement.